 Co-living means adapting to another personality for your mutual benefit.
-Living with someone who is unlike you isn’t just great for a compatible roommate relationship (finally that “opposites attract” thing makes some sense), but it’s also an awesome way to learn more about yourself.
+Living with someone who is unlike you isn’t just great for a compatible roommate relationship.
+(Finally that “opposites attract” thing makes some sense.)
+But it’s also an awesome way to learn more about yourself.
 Whether your roommate is a self-proclaimed extrovert or they have some obvious extroverted tendencies that don’t quite match your more introverted ones, you can still find harmony at home.
-Our experts break down what you need to know to co-live peacefully with an extrovert roommate.
+Here are some tips for co living with extrovert roommates to create and maintain a peaceful home environment.

 Extroverts are generally outgoing, enthusiastic, spontaneous and overtly expressive, says Dr. Patrick Wanis, psychotherapist and human behavior expert.
-They usually break the ice when meeting people and tend to have outward confidence — you can rightfully call them the “life of the party.”
+One of the tips for co living with an extrovert roommate is to better understand them.
+They usually break the ice when meeting people.
+And tend to have outward confidence — you can rightfully call them the “life of the party.”

-“We all need a certain amount of alone time to recuperate, regenerate and relax,” says Wanis.
+“We all need a certain amount of alone time to recuperate, regenerate and relax,” he says.
 “However, the extrovert is going to get a higher buzz and actually get more energy and become more empowered by being around lots of people.”

 In the same vein, social relationships are also very important to extroverts, says hypnotherapist and self-proclaimed extrovert, Lainie Naugle.
 Surrounding herself with friends can be the perfect pick-me-up on a rough day.

-But don’t be so quick to assume your extrovert roommate is going to be hosting parties every day.
+But one of the other important tips for co living with an extrovert roommate is that you shouldn’t be so quick to assume they are going to be hosting parties every day.
 Extroversion falls on a scale, and an extrovert may sometimes feel more introverted.
-Wanis says there are different extroverted personalities, such as the “talker” and the “doer.”
+Wanis says there are different extroverted personalities.
+Namely, the “talker” and the “doer.”
 The talker seeks praise, while the doer seeks power.
 Talkers want to be the center of attention, are great storytellers and always have something to say.
 They also tend to make light of serious problems.
 Doers tend to be great leaders and love to tell people what to do and how to do it.

 And even though extroverts exude confidence through their outgoing personalities, it’s important to remember they’re not immune to hurt feelings.
 Naugle admits it’s a challenge not to take it personally when someone doesn’t want to hang out.

 Another very common misconception about extroverts is that they can only get along with other extroverts, Wanis says.
-But while an extrovert can get a “buzz” from spending time with other extroverts, it can also be draining and lead to competition — in fact, it’s one of the main reasons extroverts and introverts make great roommates.
+But while an extrovert roommate can get a “buzz” from spending time with other extroverts, it can also be draining and lead to competition.
+In fact, it’s one of the main reasons extroverts and introverts make great roommates.